Last Updated on 2nd October 2021

 First off, what is a ruin bar?
 A Ruin bar will typically have run-down furniture and be decorated with a lot of retro memorabilia.
 Most of them have a beer garden and are relatively cheap, although the newest ruin bars seem to be more upmarket and in turn more expensive.
 Ruin Bars tend to be very colourful and photogenic.
 A lot of them are cultural centres, some host live music and others are clubs.
-The benchmark for Ruins Bar in Budapest is still Szimpla Kert (the first Ruin Bar) and it is still the best ruin bar in Budapest.
+The benchmark for Ruins Bar in Budapest is still Szimpla Kert (the first Ruin Bar) and it is still one of the best ruin bars in Budapest.